awsdocs/aws-java-developer-guide-v2/doc_source/java_comprehend_code_examples.md

 The following code example shows how to detect entities in a document with Amazon Comprehend\.

 **SDK for Java 2\.x**
- To learn how to set up and run this example, see [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/example_code/comprehend#readme)\.
+ There's more on GitHub\.
+Find the complete example and learn how to set up and run in the [AWS Code Examples Repository](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/example_code/comprehend#readme)\.

 ```